elsampsa/valkka-core/python/README.md

 Run the script "make_links.bash".
 Now the setup script can find the valkka header files.

-Run the script "make_swig_file.bash".
-It extracts required parts from valkka header files to build the python interface.

 Before compiling, we must inform the linker where the "libValkka.so" is.
 If you are using system-wide (1), linker should find it automatically.
 If you're doing custom-compiled, run first "source test_env.bash" in your relevant build directory (it sets the "LD_LIBRARY_PATH" environment variable that we use here also in link time)

-Run the "compile3.bash" script.
+Run the "compile3.bash" script (this also calls the script "make_swig_file.bash" that extracts required parts from valkka header files to build the python interface).

 After this, you should have the files "valkka_core.py" and "_valkka_core.py" in the "valkka/" directory.

 (between successive "compile3.bash" runs, you might want to run the "clean.bash" script)